DanieleSetti/DanieleSetti/README.md

 # Daniele Setti
 Junior DevOps Engineer | AWS Cloud & Infrastructure

-I work with AWS-based infrastructure, focusing on building scalable, secure, and production-like systems.
+I design and operate cloud-based systems on AWS, focusing on availability, observability, and failure handling.

-Currently improving my skills in monitoring, incident response, and cloud operations.
+I build infrastructure that is not only deployed, but monitored, tested under failure, and recoverable.

 ---